mohamadi7613/mycheat/py/py.md

 + If the object is mutable, changes inside the function can affect the original.
 + If the object is immutable, reassigning inside the function does not affect the original.
++ "Call by object reference" - all parameters are references, but immutables cannot be modified in place
++ java and python have similar behavior but in java true copy passed and in python reference passed, but cannot modify

 ```py
 # 1. mutable